1. Position Summary

 Community Oral Health Promotion

 2.1.
-The following areas are identified as being essential to improve the oral health of the community.
+The following areas are identified as essential to improve the oral health of the community.

 - Maintenance of good oral hygiene